-SECTION 6 Keeping your plan membership record up-to-date
+SECTION 5 Keeping your plan membership record up-to-date

 Your membership record has information from your enrollment form, including your address and telephone number.
-It shows your specific plan coverage.
+It shows your specific plan coverage including your personal doctor.

 The doctors, hospitals, and other providers in the plan's network need to have correct information about you.
 These in-network providers use your membership record to know what services are covered and the cost-sharing amounts for you.
 Because of this, it is very important that you help us keep your information up-to-date.